-For many years, stronger condoms have been the bedrock of HIV prevention, though the landscape is changing.
-Today, there's a shift to choosing the right condom (which may not necessarily need be thicker) with good technique and plenty of lubricant.
+Stronger condoms have been the bedrock of HIV prevention for many years, though the landscape has changed.
+Today, there's a shift to choosing the right condom (which doesn't necessarily need to be thicker) with good technique and plenty of lubricant.

 An evaluation of a thicker versus a standard condom with gay men | Golombok S, Harding R, Sheldon J. AIDS, 2001;15(2):245-250.↑ Back to top